DordStream/DordStream-/README.md

-Introduction to DordStream
+PROJECT TITLE: Development of Content Management System Software(CMS) titled DordStream, Discovery Of DSSQL Query and DSHtml Tag

-Dordstream is a free and open source content management system software written in C# and paired with MSSQL server.
+DORDSTREAM

-DordSream is a content management system software that:
+Dordstream is a free and open source content management system software written in C# and paired with MSSQL server which:
-(1)	Allow to perform database operation through Javascript (Introduced SQL Query).
+(1)	Allow to perform database operation through Javascript.
-(2)	Allow to develop blog and website with Html Document (Intoduced Dshtml Tag).
+(2)	Allow to develop blog and website with Html Document.
-(3)	Allow to develop web software.
+(3)	Allow to develop web application.

 DordStream is a Template based CMS software I.e. The website or blog or web software has to be developed in template design structure and installed for usage.